Cornstarch is a common ingredient in cooking and packaged foods. Here’s the low-down on what it is, how it’s used, and how it can effect your health.

-It seems simple enough.
-Cornstarch is starch that’s derived from corn.
-It’s made from the tiny white endosperm at the heart of a corn kernel.
-To get to the endosperm, the kernels are processed so all of the outside shells removed.
-The endosperms are ground up into the fine white, gritty powder we know as cornstarch.
+Cornstarch is starch made from corn, made from the white endosperm at the heart of a corn kernel.
+To get to the endosperm, the kernels are processed to remove the outer layers and shell.
+The endosperms are ground up into the fine, white, gritty powder we know as cornstarch.
 The key word here is processed.

-- Thickener: Cornstarch is used frequently as a thickener when cooking in things likes sauces, gravies and even yogurt.
+Cornstarch is used frequently as a thickener in sauces, stews, gravy, and even yogurt.
 It thickens almost twice as much as flour and thickens clear in liquids rather than opaque.

 Is cornstarch unhealthy?

 Cornstarch isn’t unhealthy in small amounts, however it does add calories and carbohydrates to foods.
 Like any refined carbohydrate, it’s okay to consume in moderation, or you can use some of the substitutes listed below.

 Corn starch is added to many highly processed and packaged foods which tend to be high in refined grains, added sugars, and sodium.
 You can avoid corn starch by reading food labels carefully.
 Most yogurts have thickeners, —corn starch, pectin or something similar— but real Greek yogurt is incredibly thick and doesn’t contain corn starch.

 Consuming cornstarch in small quantities, like in a healthy, home-cooked meal, will have minimal impact on weight loss.
 Most recipes usually call for just 1-2 tablespoons, adding anywhere from 30-60 calories and 7-14 grams of carbohydrate to the entire dish.